Yissuh/image-search-engine/Readme.md

 # Product Image Search Application

-A comprehensive application for capturing product images, removing backgrounds, generating rotated variants, and indexing them for fast similarity search using Google's SigLIP model and FAISS.
+An application for capturing product images, removing backgrounds, generating rotated variants, and indexing them for fast similarity search using Google's SigLIP model and FAISS.

 ---